yunielrc/vedv/README.md

 ydf is a dotfiles manager+ that uses vedv for developing.

-ydf is the kind of tool that make changes to your system, install apps and write config files, so it needs to be tested in a secure, issolated and reproducible environment, to avoid damaging your system and to guarantee that the changes made by ydf are always reproducible on a clean system during testing.
+ydf is the kind of tool that make changes to your system, install apps and write config files, so it needs to be tested in a secure, isolated and reproducible environment, to avoid damaging your system and to guarantee that the changes made by ydf are always reproducible on a clean system during testing.
 Many apps that are installed by ydf are made for a desktop environments, others apps rely on systemd, and others technologies that doesn't work in docker containers.